vigi30/PDD/README.md

 -  The video will be saved under ApiImplementationWithoutJupyter/output_files in your local system

-## Installation steps for executinng API implementation with jupyter:
+## Installation steps for executing API implementation with jupyter:

-- Change the directory ```ApiImplentationWithJupyter``` in your localhost

 Run the following commands

-- Step 1:
+- Step 1: Change the directory ```ApiImplentationWithJupyter``` in your localhost

+- Step 2  Build the docker image
 ```
 docker build -t PDDJupyterimage  .
 ```
-- Step 2:
+- Step 3: Run the container
 ```
 docker run -d --name pddimage2 -p 8080:8080 --mount type=bind,src="${pwd}"/output_files,target=/output_files PDDJupyterimage

 ```
-- Step 3: Check the message by running the following command.
+- Step 4: Check the message by running the following command.
 Go to the link provided and provide the given token  for accessing the jupyter lab

 ```
 docker logs pddimage2